 New Orleans Saints -2.5 at Atlanta Falcons

-Now, let’s say that the market is giving three points for home field.
-That would put this game at Saints -5.5 on a neutral field and -8.5 at home.
-If this game was being played at New Orleans, that’s exactly what I would expect the line to be.
 Look no further than the Packers hosting the Bears this past Sunday night when GB was -8.5.
-A divisional game, one team clearly better than the other, but the Bears and Falcons are both competitive enough that the spread shouldn’t be double digits.
+It was a divisional game, with one team clearly better than the other.
+But the Bears and Falcons are both competitive enough that the spread shouldn’t be double digits.

 The other argument is that the market is much higher on the Falcons than the general public.
 And that is true, the market has been backing the Falcons all year.
 But regardless of how good anyone believes Atlanta to be, they are not a team that should be getting less than a field goal to the Saints, even with Taysom Hill at the helm.